Essenceia/TotalView_ITCH_5.0_C_lib/README.md

 Behavior can be configure using the following macro's :

 - `LINE_CNT` : default number of lines to be analysed if no `-n` argument is provided, default `4000`

+# License

+This code is licensed under CC BY-NC 4.0, to obtain a commercial license reach out to the author .